SummaryRead the full fact sheet

 - touching, tapping or moving in a particular way or a certain number of times

 - needing to constantly ask questions or confess to seek reassurance

 - mentally repeating words or numbers a certain number of times, or concentrating on ‘good’ or ‘safe’ numbers

 - replacing a ‘bad thought’ with a ‘good thought’.

 Usually compulsions become like rituals; they follow specific rules and patterns, and involve constant repetitions.
-Compulsions give an illusory sense of short-term relief to anxiety.
+Compulsions give an illusory sense of short-term relief to .
 However, they actually reinforce anxiety and make the obsessions seem more real, so that the anxiety soon returns.

 OCD can have a profound effect on a person’s life

-Compulsions and obsessions may take up many hours of a person’s day and can interfere with family and social relationships.
+Compulsions and obsessions may take up many hours of a person’s day and can interfere with family and social .
 They can also have a negative effect on education and employment.

 As OCD becomes more severe, ‘avoidance’ may become an increasing problem.
 The person may avoid anything that might trigger their obsessive fears.
 OCD can make it difficult for people to perform everyday activities like eating, drinking, shopping or reading.
 Some people may become housebound.
-OCD is often compounded by depression and other anxiety disorders, including social anxiety, panic disorder and separation anxiety.
+OCD is often compounded by and other , including , and .

 People with OCD are often acutely embarrassed about their symptoms and will put great effort into hiding them.
 Before the disorder is identified and treated, families may become deeply involved in the sufferer’s rituals, which can cause distress and disruption to family members.